borntofrappe/the-nature-of-code/README.md

 _Please note:_

-- `math.atan` doesn't consider the sign of the sides involved in the formula.
+- `math.atan` doesn"t consider the sign of the sides involved in the formula.

   To fix this, either use a series of `if` statements, for the quadrants in which the sign is the opposite, or `math.atan2`.
 The function does consider the sign.